Application

 • Current Resume to be uploaded in the Online Application Form

-• Recommendation by a high school science teacher (to be sent by recommender, ion@gsu.edu)
+• Letter of Recommendation by a high school science teacher (to be sent by recommender, ion@gsu.edu)

-• Recommendation by an adult not related to the applicant (to be sent by recommender, ion@gsu.edu)
+• Letter of Recommendation by an adult not related to the applicant (to be sent by recommender, ion@gsu.edu)

 • High School Transcript to be uploaded in Online Application Form (or sent to ion@gsu.edu)

-Applications will be reviewed, a subset of applicants will be invited to interview in mid-April, and final decisions regarding acceptance will be made and applicants notified the week of April 22.
+Applications will be reviewed, a subset of applicants will be invited to interview in mid-April, and final decisions regarding acceptance will be made and applicants notified before the end of April.

 Applicants must be US Citizens or permanent legal residents and will be required to submit tax documents for stipend purposes.